« Cintra Goes Shopping | Main | Paris Hilton and the Russian Reversal »

-I was inspired by linguist Heidi Harley's catalog of Simpsons linguistic phenomena to start a parallel list for us namers and branders of fictitious brand names used on episodes of The Simpsons.
+I was inspired by linguist Heidi Harley's catalog of Simpsons linguistic phenomena to start a parallel list of fictitious brand names used on episodes of The Simpsons.

 It's a tough job--much tougher than I'd imagined--and, frankly, nobody has to do it.
 Nevertheless, I did it.
 Or at least took a preliminary stab.
-The job was made somewhat easier by the gnomes of Wikipedia, the Simpson Crazy fan site, and this directory of Springfield.
+The job was made somewhat easier by the gnomes of Wikipedia, the Simpson Crazy fan site, and this directory interactive map of Springfield.
+(UPDATED with new URL and cooler map.)

 There's a backlog of episodes whose scripts still haven't been uploaded to fan sites, and I didn't begin taking notes until this year, so the list is weighted toward the 1990s.
 Dates, when provided, refer to an episode's first airing.
 And yes, this is a work in progress, so feel free to add a comment with your own favorites.